skorokithakis/docker-fgallery/README.md

 http://www.thregr.org/~wavexx/software/fgallery/

-This fork is inteded to create a simple container that exposes http port and serves the newly created site on port 80
+This fork is inteded to create a simple container that exposes http port and serves the newly created site on port 80.

+The gallery folder contains the images you want in the gallery in this fork.

 Usage
 -----